jose-reyes-9/wshs-amplified/_posts/2017-03-05-flexible-flex.markdown

 <!-- Viking Perspectives section -->
 <h2 class="section-heading">Viking Perspectives</h2>
 <p>From speaking to teachers, we find that most of them allow students to FLEX out based on their current academic standing.
-Ms. Greenfield, a mathematics teacher here at Woodbridge states</p>
+Ms. Greenfield, a mathematics teacher here at Woodbridge states the following.</p>

 <!-- Greenfield quote -->
 <blockquote>I do allow my students to flex out based on their current performance in my class.
 Obviously a student who is struggling in class needs to be in the flex period to use that time to catch up.</blockquote>